karthik/ddd/06-publishing-and-repositories.md

 Whilst useful, these requirements do not tell the author how to actually structure the data and folders.
 Instead providing ideas on what they should include.
 This is a useful step towards improving data resuse, but it _lacks some minimal structure that allows a researcher to have a predictable way to access and interpret the data_.

 Other journals operating in this space include journals like "data in brief", "Data", and "Nature Scientific Data".
 Guidelines for what is required in the content of the paper vary by journal.

-## Publishing data through a repository

-If the dataset you are shipping has a research application, the most relevant home for it would be Zenodo, a research data repository.
-Launched in 2013 in a joint collaboration between openAIRE and CERN, Zenodo provides a free, archival location for any researcher to depositor their datasets.
-The only limits to file sizes are 50gb for individual files, which is generous enough to accommodate a large number of use cases.
-Zenodo is able to accommodate larger file sizes upon request.
-Another alternative for Zenodo is figshare.
-Unlike Zenodo, figshare is a commmercially run data platform that provides a free tier for users.

 # References